dev-dominick/dev-dominick/README.md

 📕 I am currently learning Java, Springboot, AWS, and Angular

-👯‍♀️ I am looking to collaborate on large-scale projects

 📫 How to reach me DominicktheDev@gmail.com

 ⚡️ Fun fact: I have a german shepard-husky mix named Hunter 🐕!